Dissecting the Phase Space Snail Shell: Results and Discussion

 \subsection{The Enhanced Snail Shell in the $V_{\phi}$ Color-Coded Phase Space}

-Mathematically speaking, the $V_{\phi}$ color-coded phase space in \citet{antoja_etal_18} is just the number weighted average of the azimuthal velocity of all the streams and regions in the velocity phase space.
-In an ideal case, imagine that in the velocity phase space there is only one stream at some $V_{\phi}$ and a featureless background at lower $V_{\phi}$.
-If all the stars in this stream are arranged into a snail shell shape in $Z-V_{Z}$ number density phase space, then the combination with the smooth background at lower $V_{\phi}$ naturally results in a pronounced snail shell in the $V_{\phi}$ color-coded phase space, which has the same shape and phase as the snail shell in the number density distribution.
+Mathematically speaking, the $V_{\phi}$ color-coded phase space in \citet{antoja_etal_18} is just the number weighted average of the azimuthal velocity of all the arches.
+In an ideal case, imagine that there is only one arch at some $V_{\phi}$ and a featureless background at lower $V_{\phi}$.
+If all the stars in this arch are arranged into a snail shell shape in $Z-V_{Z}$ number density phase space, then the combination with the smooth background at lower $V_{\phi}$ naturally results in a pronounced snail shell color-coded in $V_{\phi}$, which, in principle, has the same shape as the snail shell in the number density distribution.

-To demonstrate this point, we use the Low$-V_{\phi}$, High/Low$-V_{R}$ regions, and Hercules Slow stream together as the featureless background\footnote{The High$-V_{\phi}$ region is excluded in the background in order to highlight the $V_{\phi}$ color-coded snail shell in the Hercules Fast stream.
-The combination with the High-$V_{\phi}$ region will result in a less prominent, but still visible snail shell in the phase space when color-coded in $V_{\phi}$.}, which is then combined with each individual stream in Fig.~\ref{fig:snail}.
-The $V_{\phi}$ color-coded phase space of the combination is shown in Fig.~\ref{fig:comb}.
-A prominent snail shell shows up for each stream in the $V_{\phi}$ color-coded phase space.
-Consistent with our expectation, the shape of the snail shell is similar to that in the number density distribution in the phase space.
+To demonstrate this argument, we create a featureless background by combining all the stars on the hotter orbits\footnote{In order to highlight the $V_{\phi}$ color-coded snail shell in the Hercules Fast branch, the arches A1 and A2 at higher $V_{\phi}$ are excluded from the hotter orbits background construction.
+The combination with those two arches will result in a less prominent, but still visible snail shell in the phase space when color-coded in $V_{\phi}$.}.
+The background is then combined with each arch on the colder orbits, namely, A4, A5, A7, and A8.
+Clear snail shells can be seen in the $V_{\phi}$ color-coded phase space of each composition shown in Fig.~\ref{fig:comb}.
+Consistent with our expectation, for each arch in Fig.~\ref{fig:comb}, the shape of the $V_{\phi}$ color-coded snail shell is consistent with the corresponding $\Delta N$ map as shown in Fig.~\ref{fig:snail_cle}.